KoreTeknology/Blender-Generative-AI-Addon/README.md

 ---

-## ComfyUI Installation and Modules
+## :radio_button: ComfyUI Installation and Modules

 After installing **ComfyUI** with your prefered plateform (i am using **Stability Matrix**), make sure you install the additional modules.
 To install these modules, open a CMD window in the \ComfyUI\custom_nodes folder.
 And "git clone" each one of them.
 By adding the link after "git clone".